 All students must meet Satisfactory Academic Progress in order to receive timely disbursements of federal financial aid and subsequent stipend checks.
-Please see the Satisfactory Academic Progress policy in the Academic Policies and Procedures section for further details.

-All fees for tuition, security deposit, and laptop/software package are deducted from the first stipend check.
+Please see the Satisfactory Academic Progress Policy in the Academic Policies and Procedures section for further details.
+All fees for tuition, and laptop/software package are deducted from the first stipend check.
 There is no option to defer these deductions from any future disbursements.
-The security deposit is refundable upon graduation and is contingent upon the student returning the equipment undamaged, cleared of all outstanding fees with Business Office, and receiving proper clearance from the Library, Student Development, and Operations.
 Laptop costs are non-refundable.